shrihari-prakash/liquid/README.md

   "redirectUris": [
     "your_frontend_uri"
   ],
-  "secret": "your_secret"
+  "secret": "your_secret",
+  "role": "INTERNAL_CLIENT"
 }
 ```

-5. Start the server using command `npm run start:dev`.
+5. Start the server using command `npm run start:dev` (Or better yet, press the debug button if you are on VS Code).
 Your service should be running on http://localhost:3000.
 6. Run `npm run build` to output production ready code.

 ### API Documentation:

-Swagger is available at http://localhost:3000/docs
+In development environment, swagger is available at http://localhost:3000/docs.
+This has the documentation for all the additional functionalities that the service offers apart from OAuth.
+For OAuth itself, any regular OAuth documentation should work with this.
+OAuth related functionalities are available at `/oauth`.

 ### Sign Up: